Sport in South Africa: Mixed martial arts

 In February 2014, EFC Heavyweight Champion Ruan Potts signed with the UFC.
 He fought Soa Palelei at UFC Fight Night 40 at U.S. Bank Arena in Cincinnati, Ohio on 10 May 2014 on his UFC debut.
 He lost via first-round KO.
 His next fight was at UFC 177 Prelims on 30 August 2014 at The Sleep Train Arena in Sacramento, California against Anthony Hamilton.
 He lost in round 2 via TKO due to continuous body shots.

 In December 2014, the UFC signed EFC Middleweight Champion Garreth McLellan.
-He made his debut on 11 April 2015 at UFC Fight Night: Gonzaga vs Cro Cop 2 in Krakow, Poland.
+He made his debut on 11 April 2015 at UFC Fight Night: Gonzaga vs Cro Cop 2 in Kraków, Poland.
 He was originally scheduled to fight Poland's Krzysztof Jotko.
 Jotko pulled out of the fight.
 He fought another Polishman in Bartorsz Fabinski.
 He lost via unanimous decision (30-27, 30-27, 30-27).
 At UFC Fight Night: Holohan vs. Smolka in Dublin, Ireland on 24 October 2015, McLellan got his first UFC win which was against Bubba Bush.
 McLellan finished Bush with a second to go via TKO in round 3.

 In January 2015, EFC President Cairo Howarth announced the opening of the EFC Women's Flyweight Division.
 The first EFC women's fight took place at EFC 37 on 21 February at Carnival City in Johannesburg.
 Johannesburg's own Danella Eliasov fought Hungary's Zita Varju.
 Eliasov won via TKO in round 1.
 Their first Women's Flyweight Champion was crowned at EFC 60 when Amanda Lino defeated Jaqualine Trosse in a rematch by armbar in round 2.
 The Inaugural title fight was meant to be between Amanda Lino and Shana Power at EFC 54 but Shana couldn't make weight and was not medically cleared to compete.
 Jaqualine Trosse and Shana Power fought at EFC 56.
 Trosse won the fight via unanimous decision and was given the fight against Lino for the vacant title at EFC 60 which she lost.

 EFC Flyweight Champion, Nkazimulo Zulu competed The Ultimate Fighter: Tournament of Champions.
-The winner is set to fight Demetrious Johnson for the UFC Flyweight Championship.
+The winner was set to fight Demetrious Johnson for the UFC Flyweight Championship.
 He fought Japan's Hiromasa Ogikubo in the first round on the tournament.
 He lost via submission due to a rear naked choke in round 2.

+UFC signed fighter Dricus du Plessis is the current middleweight champion, having won all 8 of his fights there.
+Another South African, Cameron Saaiman, has won 3 of his fights in the UFC bantamweight division, losing one by decision, and another by TKO.